 The mission of the Mary Ann Swetland Center for Environmental Health is to study the complex interplay between the environment and health.
 The center places special emphasis on investigating the environmental determinants of health inequities to translate these findings into policies and practices that promote community and population health.

-- Advancing translational environmental health research
+- Advancing applied and community-engaged environmental health research

 - Integrating environmental health and community systems science into medical and graduate education

 - Engaging the community in research translation to inform changes in policy and practice

 The Swetland Center has a three-pronged approach that will be achieved through three cores within the center related to research, training, and education, and community engagement.
 Our goal is to build capacity for the next generation of scientists to work alongside our community partners to promote healthy places for people to thrive.

 Our approach emphasizes community engagement to achieve the goal of environmental justice.
 Efforts are made to bring the right people to the table.
 We focus on building trusting relationships to ignite change.
 With an eye on translation, our goal is to collaborate to ensure scientific evidence reaches the right audiences at the right time.